kanishkdudeja/twitter-streaming-ruby-client/README.md

-# twitter-streaming-ruby-client
+# Ruby Client for consuming tweets from Twitter's Streaming API

-A Ruby library for consuming tweets from Twitter's Streaming API.
-Uses EventMachine under the hood for connection handling according to Twitter's reconnection guidelines.
+The library uses EventMachine under the hood for connection handling according to Twitter's reconnection guidelines.